 It is worth noting that there is a wide disparity between different beekeepers and their overwintering statistics.
 National averages run at about 35% loss per winter, and that statistic is drawn from a wide pool of beekeepers, large and small.
 Many beekeepers lose more.
 Many backyard beekeepers have little or no loss.
 And the overwintering statistic does not reflect the reports from commercial beekeepers, who report losing 10% of their queens every month during the summer (commercial pollination operators).

-There has been little or no research to back my own surmise, which is that winter losses are catastrophic in commercial operations due to the bees entering winter in weakened condition after a summer on the pollination circuit: constant disruption, suppression of colony size, field spray exposures and lots of prophylactic medication for mites and diseases.
+There has been little or no research to back my own surmise, which is that winter losses are catastrophic in commercial operations due to the bees entering winter in weakened condition after a summer on the pollination circuit: constant disruption, suppression of colony size, field spray exposures and lots of prophylactic medication for mites and diseases, queen issues.
 In the pollination fields they are largely limited to a single pollen as their protein source, often of inferior quality for bee nutrition, and the reduced vitellogenin levels that result from poor nutrition take some time to reverse.
-This can have a critical, weakening effect on the production of the all-important winter bees, the longevity of the remaining summer bees, let alone the effects on the queen of sub-par nutrition.
+Thes factors can have a critical, weakening effect on the production of the all-important winter bees, the longevity of the remaining summer bees, let alone the effects on the queen of sub-par nutrition.
 There is a well documented link between poor nutrition and infection with disease.
 I suspect poor nutrition also reduces the ability of the colony to purge Varroa-infested larvae.

 Finally, disrupted colonies are denied the ability to garner winter stores and to store them effectively.
 Bees take time in the fall to put the honey and pollen where they will need it in the winter.
 With poor levels of stores on hand, and no time to sort them out, a colony’s chance of overwintering is slim.